SandeR2012/explore-flask/chapters/templates.md

 The structure of the _templates_ directory parallels the structure of our routes.
-The template for the route _myapp.com/admin/analytics_ is _templates/admin/analytics.html_.
+The template for the route _myapp.com/admin/analytics_ is _templates/admin/an\-alytics.html_.
 There are also some extra templates in there that won't be rendered directly.
 The _layout.html_ files are meant to be inherited by the other templates.

 ## Inheritance

-Much like Batman’s backstory, a well organized templates directory relies heavily on inheritance.
+Much like Batman's backstory, a well organized templates directory relies heavily on inheritance.
 The **parent template** usually defines a generalized structure that all of the **child templates** will work within.
 In our example, _layout.html_ is a parent template and the other _.html_ files are child templates.

-You’ll generally have one top-level _layout.html_ that defines the general layout for your application and one for each section of your site.
-If you take a look at the directory above, you’ll see that there is a top-level _myapp/templates/layout.html_ as well as _myapp/templates/profile/layout.html_ and _myapp/templates/admin/layout.html_.
+You'll generally have one top-level _layout.html_ that defines the general layout for your application and one for each section of your site.
+If you take a look at the directory above, you'll see that there is a top-level _myapp/templates/lay\-out.html_ as well as _myapp/templates/profile/layout.html_ and _myapp/templat\-es/admin/layout.html_.
 The last two files inherit and modify the first.

 Inheritance is implemented with the `{% extends %}` and `{% block %}` tags.
 In the parent template, we can define blocks which will be populated by child templates.